Leiston: Sport and leisure

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter and via a local relay transmitter in Aldeburgh.

+Local radio stations are BBC Radio Suffolk, Heart East, Greatest Hits Radio Ipswich & Suffolk, and Alde and Blyth Community Radio (ABC), a community based station.

+The town's local newspaper is the East Anglian Daily Times.

 Education

 Other than Summerhill School, Leiston also has conventional primary and secondary schools.

 Leiston Primary School caters for pupils aged 5–11 and runs a nursery with 52 places.

-Alde Valley Academy is a secondary school and sixth form with academy status, formerly known as Leiston Community High School, then as Alde Valley School from September 2012, after reorganisation involving the closure of Leiston Middle School and conversion from a 13–18 school to one taking pupils from the age of 11.
+Alde Valley Academy is a secondary school with academy status, formerly known as Leiston Community High School, then as Alde Valley School from September 2012, after reorganisation involving the closure of Leiston Middle School and conversion from a 13–18 school to one taking pupils from the age of 11.
 The school received academy status in January 2015 and was renamed Alde Valley Academy.

 In 2001 the school had become a Specialist Technology College, and in following years was named as one of the most improved schools in England.
 It was the lead school in the Schools Energy Network based at the Orbis Centre in Lowestoft and had strong links with the Sizewell nuclear power stations.